brettin/polaris_examples/README.md

 ### infiles
 File of filenames.
 The named files should be somewhere that is visible to the compute nodes.
 I'm using ```/lus/eagle/projects/candle_aesp``` as projects are visible on all nodes.

+### test_100.o320414 and test_100.e320414
+Thess are files containing stdout and stderr from the run.
+This oputput is captured from submit.sh, run.sh and train.py